Navigating the 2025 U.S. Tariff Changes: A Playbook for Ecommerce Brand Operators

 The winds of change are blowing … again.

-This is a fundamental shift in unit economics for brands relying on international supply chains.
-However, trade policy is inherently volatile, and operators need a flexible, scenario-based approach rather than fixed assumptions.
+The new tariffs represent a fundamental shift in unit economics for brands reliant on international supply chains.
+However, with geopolitical dynamics evolving rapidly, operators need a flexible, scenario-based approach rather than fixed assumptions.

 The question isn’t just whether this will impact your business … it’s how fast you can adjust and how well you hedge against evolving political risks.

-This report breaks down first- and second-order effects of the new tariffs, models the financial hit, and provides a tactical playbook to stay profitable and scale in 2025 … even in an environment of shifting regulations.
+This report breaks down first- and second-order effects of the new tariffs, models the financial hit, and provides a tactical playbook to stay profitable and scale in 2025 … even amid shifting regulations.

 1. The Immediate Impact